 One simple solution to this problem is to do a word count analysis on the job title.
 Here is an example using Openprise’s word count analytics:

 By counting the frequency of appearance of individual words in people’s job title, we are getting a much more clear picture of who our customers are.
 They are first and second level managers and they are mostly in the information security function.
 There are relatively few people from development, engineering, and operations.

-You can do similar analysis with industry and job function data.
+You can do similar sales data analysis with industry and job function data.

 You can refine this analysis by focusing on first contacts, support contacts, decision makers.
 You now know who finds your company, who influences the buying decision, who writes the check, and who uses your product.

-When it comes to profiling your customers, hypothesis and field intelligence is a good start, but back it up with data and you may be surprised to what you find.
+When it comes to customer profiling analysis, hypothesis and field intelligence is a good start, but back it up with data and you may be surprised to what you find.